 After Wisdom Teeth Extractions

 You can expect your mouth to be sore after your surgery.
 You may also experience some bleeding.
 Sticking to a soft diet and following your surgeon’s post-operative care instructions will make your recovery as comfortable as possible.
-Most patients are able to resume their normal routine within 5 to 10 days after their procedure.
+Most patients are able to resume their normal routine within five to ten days after their procedure.

-If you don’t find answers to the questions that concern you the most, please contact us to schedule a consultation.
+If you don’t find answers to the questions that concern you the most, please contact our San Antonio or Castroville offices to schedule a consultation.
 We’ll be happy to help you understand the ins and outs of the procedure so you can make an informed decision about your treatment.